qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## log
+- second coat of wax on neck; very important to have a clean environment so as to not embed shit in the wax, but here it's very dusty... makeshift clean chamber accessed only with gloves or something?
+- first coat of wax on neck
+- sand neck
+- lock nut screws are shit, one stripped completely, need replacement: m2 18mm black flat philips screw
+- shortened neck to fit the socket better, should be just fine now
 - cut head down to size, still 1mm off, have to be lopped off the front, not the sides, since it's flush; otherwise perfect! have to measure 25.5" from the *edge/end* of the saddles, not middle,